-- 14.10.
-What is the main difference in focus between the model-theoretic view of a type and the formal view of a type.
-Which view is more useful for imperative programming? - 14.11.
+- 14.11.
 Write an axiomatic semantics for a type of object that behaves similarly to a box.
 Let's call it a store, and say that a store object holds one value, of type integer.
 Operation get(s, x) puts the current value of store s into variable x.
 Operation put(s, x) makes x the current value in store s.
 Design the semantics so that any implementation that satisfies the semantics must be a correct implementation of a store.
 You can use s in the semantics to indicate the current content of store s. - 14.12.
 A first-in-first-out queue is a list that allows new things to be added at its back and values to removed from its front.
-Write axioms that define the semantics of a

-- first-in-first-out queue, where the signature contains function $\operatorname{empty}(q)$ (true if q is empty) and $\operatorname{procedures}$ initialize(q) (make q empty), $\operatorname{insert}(x,q)$ (insert x in q, at its back) and $\operatorname{remove}(x,q)$ (remove the first member of q, and make x equal to it).
+Write axioms that define the semantics of a first-in-first-out queue, where the signature contains function $\operatorname{empty}(q)$ (true if q is empty) and $\operatorname{procedures}$ initialize(q) (make q empty), $\operatorname{insert}(x,q)$ (insert x in q, at its back) and $\operatorname{remove}(x,q)$ (remove the first member of q, and make x equal to it).
 Removal from an empty queue is an error. - 14.13.
 Section 14.8 discusses an imperative implementation of a stack type.
 Suppose that you intend to use a persistent (in the sense of Section 4.9) implementation, where you cannot change anything.
 There is a constant emptyStack, a function push(x,s) that produces the stack that results from pushing x onto stack s, a function push(s) that produces the result of popping stack s (or yields an error if s is empty), a function push(s) that returns the top of stack s (or an error if s is empty) and a predicate empty(s) that returns true just when s is empty. - Suppose that you already have a model-theoretic semantics of a stack as a list of values, read from top to bottom.
 Now you want a formal semantics of stacks that is consistent with the model-theoretic semantics.
 Write equational axioms that describe stacks, so that any implementation that satisfies the axioms will be faithful to the idea of a last-in-first-out stack. - 14.14.
 Write a fully abstract implementation of binary search trees in a language, such as Java or C++, with which you are familiar.
-Include $\operatorname{empty}(t)$ (is t empty?) $\operatorname{member}(x, t)$ (is x in tree t?) and $\operatorname{insert}(x, t)$ (insert x into tree t).
+Include empty(t) (is t empty?) member(x, t) (is x in tree t?) and insert(x, t) (insert x into tree t).
 How can you ensure that your definition is fully abstract?
 Is anything defined behind the scenes by the compiler that prevents your definition from being fully abstract? - 14.15.
 Enclose your definition of Queue from Problem 14.9 in a module, and make it fully abstract.
 Export emptyQueue, isEmpty, insert and delete, and nothing more. - 14.16.
 Modify the definition of queues from Exercise 14.9 so that Queue is parameterized, and you can create a queue of any desired type of thing.